Why Choose Cava Law Firm to Help You

 Most of our clients have many questions about premises liability claims.
 Below are answers to some of those commonly raised by individuals who have been injured on someone else’s property.
 At Cava Law Firm, we will be happy to assess your situation and answer questions relating to it specifically.

-While it is not legally required that you have an attorney to file a premises liability claim, it is recommended.
-This is because the laws related to these cases can be complex and difficult to understand.
-With the help of an attorney, you will have a better understanding of the law and your rights.
-Especially because certain statutes of limitations or other notice requirements may apply to owners.
+While it is not required that you have an attorney to file a premises liability claim, it is recommended.
+The laws related to these cases can be complex.
+The law imposes many obligations on claimants, such as meeting deadlines, providing certain notifications, pleading your claim with specificity, and responding to requests for evidence.
+With the help of an attorney, you will have a better understanding of the law and your rights, and you will be better able to manage all the details of your claim.

 In the state of Massachusetts, you have three years from the date of the accident to file a premises liability claim.
 If you fail to file the claim within this amount of time, you will likely lose your ability to do so.
 Because of this, it is a good idea to get in contact with our legal team right away to ensure you do not miss this deadline and lose your chance to file a claim for the compensation you deserve.

-The value of your premises liability claim varies based on your injuries and how severe they are.
+The value of your premises liability claim depends on the severity of your injuries.
+The more severe the injuries and the longer the recovery, the higher the settlement will likely be.
 Since each case is unique, it is a good idea to speak with an attorney to ensure that you protect your rights and can recover compensation for your injuries.

 Just like the value of your case, the amount of time it takes to settle depends on the circumstances.
 In some cases, we can negotiate a fair amount of compensation with the insurance company for the at-fault party; however, in other situations, we must go to court.
 This will impact how long it takes to resolve your case.